Skip to content

 The npr.org website layout reflows to accommodate different viewport sizes, which can occur due to browser resize, or use of browser zoom features.
 As the layout adjusts, the sections of content of the web page reflow.
 The distinct sections of content vertically stack, allowing for scrolling in a single direction to read.
 The primary navigation is initially hidden behind a disclosure widget button (a.k.a., a hamburger menu button), and the media player has been visually moved and simplified to allow it to remain persistent, but not obscure the content of the page.

-While this 'stacking into a single column' approach may work for many web pages whose primary objective is to present sections of content for people to read (e.g., text and/or standard media such as graphics, videos that represent articles, blog posts, discussion threads, topic teasers, etc.); there are many instances of common widgets and layouts which would become more difficult to visually understand and in some cases use if they were to collapse into a single column layout.
-Simply put, while adhering to general responsive web design best practices will help many websites meet Reflow, the success criterion does not mandate fully responsive web pages.
-There will be instances where more complex web interfaces either need to expend additional effort by instead providing revised presentation and functionality when displaying content at smaller viewport sizes, or aspects of the application's content will meet one of Reflow's exceptions and may be presented in a bi-directional scrolling container within the otherwise single-direction scrolling interface.
+While this 'stacking into a single column' approach may work for many web pages whose primary objective is to present sections of content for people to read (e.g., text and/or standard media such as graphics, videos that represent articles, blog posts, discussion threads, topic teasers, etc.); there are many instances of common, but complex, widgets and layouts which would become more difficult to visually understand or interact with if they were adjusted to fit in a single column layout.

 Horizontally scrolling section within a vertically scrolling page